Tset-Noitamotua/_learnpython/README.md

 ```bash
 git update-ref -d HEAD
 ```
-It will delete the named reference HEAD, so it will reset (softly, you will not lose your work) all your commits of your current branch.
+It will delete the named reference HEAD, so it will reset (softly, you will not lose your work) all your commits of your current branch
-([more details][] on stackoverflow.com)
+([more details][] on stackoverflow.com).
 To get an working git repo after that you will have to init it again:
 ```bash
 git init